sboerwinkle/bittoss/README.md

 mboerwinkle:

 - Starter graphics code, as well as some graphical QoL improvements
-- IPv6 support and host resolution for networking
+- IPv6 support, server hardening, and host resolution for networking

 pboerwinkle: Designed `itm/statue.itm`